3 YEARS AGO....

 ". . ."

-There was thick tension between the room, the only sound coming from the cars engine
+There was thick tension in the room, the weight of the defeat still smothered us

 "How do you think your father will react Michael?" our coach asked

-"Your father is a very respected man in the chess community, he's one of the golden grails of our city, I don't think he'll be very pleased with you losing this tournament."
+"Your father is a very respected man in the chess community, he's one of the legends in our city, I don't think he'll be very pleased with you losing this tournament."

 "What?
 Michael, we were gonna be chess champions together!
 The best in the world!"

-He waited a second before saying "Screw that chess champion shit.
-Screw that 'together' shit." as it stands now, I wont get anywhere being in this shitty place where I don't get to evolve as a player, I've hit a dead end.
+"Screw that chess champion shit.
+Screw that 'together' shit.
+As it stands now, I wont get anywhere being in this shitty place where I don't get to evolve as a player, I've hit a dead end.
 I fucking quit."